snesjhon/world/src/docs/efficiency/efficiency.md

 ```

 ```
-Generate a mermaid diagram and highlight any potential bottlenecks.
+Generate a mermaid diagram emphasizing the data flow in this file
 ```

 ---